mayankmtg/Electron-Video-Downloader/README.md

 # Electron-Video-Downloader
 There are instances when we need to have a Desktop application but do not have the appropriate resources to develop it.
-This is an example of a video Downloader called the DownloadMania.
+This is an example of a video downloader called the DownloadMania.
 The basis of this app is same web technology that is HTML, CSS, and Javascript.

 Desktop Application using Electron.